Synopsis:

 “Why not?”
 Roth threaded his fingers through mine.
 “Is there a rule I’m unaware of?”

-A middle-aged waitress approached our table.
-Her soul was a faint pink—a complete contrast to the haggard look on her face and world-weary gleam in her eyes.
+approached our table.
+Her soul was a faint pink—a complete contrast to

-She picked up the napkins and empty plates as she glanced over her shoulder to where Roth stood.
-“That boy looks like he must be a handful.”
+and empty plates as she glanced over her shoulder to where Roth stood.

 I flushed, at once very interested in the hem of my shirt.
 “You could say that.”